 Exceptions to leaving the classroom:

 1) The class description notes parent assistance is needed, typically based on age for safety reasons.

 2) A request from the facilitator has been made for you to attend class with your child.
 Our facilitators and volunteers are not trained to handle severe emotional and behavioral issues.
 If your child is unable to navigate classroom and playground settings without your assistance please do not leave them.

 Q: Do I have to stay on campus?

-A: We are a family program where individual families come together and meet in a public place, therefore you remain responsible for the care and safety of your child while they are on campus whether you choose to remain on campus or not.
+A: Yes, unless another adult will take responsibility for your kids in your absence.
+We are a family program where individual families come together and meet in a public place, therefore you remain responsible for the care and safety of your child while they are on campus whether you choose to remain on campus or not.

 Q: What grade levels do you serve?